raspberrypilearning/astro-pi-flight-case/en/step_3.md

 ## Get the 3D files

 The 3D files are in [STL](https://en.wikipedia.org/wiki/STL_%28file_format%29){:target="_blank"} format, which is widely used in 3D printing all over the world.
 The software for your 3D printer will have no problem loading them.
-Import using metric millimetres (mm) and no scale adjustments will be required.
+Import using metric millimetres (mm), and no scale adjustments will be required.

 You can choose between printing using the standard STL file or the anti-warping STL file for each component.
 The anti-warping files add extra scaffolding around the case print to prevent the part becoming warped as it cools.